Osteomalacia

 (250mg phosphorus = 8 mmol).
 Adult dose varies, 1000 - 2000 mg/day

-X-linked Hypophosphatemia Network This is a site about hereditary hypophosphatemia with rickets, usually x-linked (previously called vitaminD resistant rickets)
+X-linked Hypophosphatemia Network.
+This is an outside site about hereditary hypophosphatemia with rickets, usually x-linked (previously called vitaminD resistant rickets).
+It is written and maintained by a support group of patients who have XLH.
+And here is a good review article for clinicians: (Carpenter).

 More about oncogenic osteomalacia.